 This guest post features Mitchel Lensink’s landscapes from his hometown of Amersfoort, in The Netherlands.

 Mitchel typically hits the streets after the rain has stopped to take advantage of the puddles.
 The process – using reflections to creatively shoot a small yet distinctive Dutch town – produces a look that I now find instantly recognisable.

 Come see how Mitchel is carving his own niche and how he hopes to get his work into people’s hands and not just onto their screens.

-The first edition of Get Your Work On My Favourite Lens features a set of images taken by Patrick Schoenmakers in Shanghai.
+This guest post features a set of images taken by Patrick Schoenmakers in Shanghai.

 Capturing different sides of life in the city, it’s a varied and sometimes atmospheric collection that I’m very happy to share with you.
 There are images here I wish I could call my own.